Free Things to Do in Penang

 Must-see spots that don't cost a penny.

-Kek Lok Si Temple Complex Free
+Kek Lok Si Temple Grounds Free

-Penang Botanic Gardens Free
+Penang Botanic Gardens (Waterfall Gardens) Free

 Free Cultural Experiences